-FNF currently directly owns approximately 50.5% of the issued and outstanding shares of FIS common stock and indirectly, through FNT's wholly owned subsidiaries Chicago Title Insurance Company and Fidelity National Title Insurance Company, owns approximately a further 0.8% of the issued and outstanding shares of FIS common stock.
-Wherever in this proxy statement/prospectus we state that FNF currently owns approximately 51.3%, this is a reference to FNF directly owning approximately 50.5% of the shares of FIS common stock and indirectly owning approximately 0.8% of the shares of FIS common stock.
-FIS has agreed to purchase all FIS shares held by FNT and its subsidiaries as of the business day prior to the completion of the spin-off for a price in cash equal to the closing price of such stock as of the preceding trading day.
+FNF currently directly owns approximately 50.3% of the issued and outstanding shares of FIS common stock and indirectly, through FNT's wholly owned subsidiaries Chicago Title Insurance Company and Fidelity National Title Insurance Company, owns approximately a further 0.7% of the issued and outstanding shares of FIS common stock.
+Wherever in this proxy statement/prospectus we state that FNF currently owns approximately 51.0%, this is a reference to FNF directly owning approximately 50.3% of the shares of FIS common stock and indirectly owning approximately 0.7% of the shares of FIS common stock.

-Post-Merger Executive Officers and Directors (beginning on page 66)
+Post-Merger Executive Officers and Directors (beginning on page 63)

-The size of FIS's board of directors will be increased from ten to eleven in connection with the merger through the addition as a director of Richard N. Massey, who currently serves on the FNF board.
+The size of FIS's board of directors will be increased from ten to eleven in connection with the merger.
+In addition, the current class structure of the directors will be amended so that the terms of office of some current directors will have different expiration dates than before.

 This proxy statement/prospectus contains a proposal relating to the election of four members of the board of directors of FIS: William P. Foley, II, Thomas M. Hagerty, Daniel D. (Ron) Lane and Robert M. Clements.
-See "Additional Proposals for the FIS Annual Meeting - Proposal 5: Election of Directors."
+See "Additional Proposals for the FIS Annual Meeting - Proposal 4: Election of Directors."